COVID-19 Frequently Asked Questions

 How can I give to Nuvance Health?

 Philanthropic efforts to fund equipment — including PPE for frontline staff — and investing in safety of clinical environments have been critical to the progress Nuvance Health has made in managing the COVID-19 pandemic and treating seriously ill patients.
-Funds are also being used to support ongoing emergency preparedness efforts, such as research, education, and enhanced testing.
-For more information about how philanthropy can make a difference or to make a gift, please visit nuvancehealth.org/coronavirus/givenow
+Nuvance Health also uses funds to support ongoing emergency preparedness efforts, such as research, education and enhanced testing.
+Learn more about how philanthropy can make a difference and make a gift.

 Where can I go for more information?

 Stay informed with accurate facts from trusted sources about COVID-19.

 Use these trusted sources to find out more:

 Nuvance Health is keeping our communities informed on social media @NuvanceHealth.
 You can also search for your hospital’s name.
 Nuvance Health hospitals include Danbury Hospital, New Milford Hospital, Norwalk Hospital and Sharon Hospital in Connecticut; and Northern Dutchess Hospital, Putnam Hospital and Vassar Brothers Medical Center in New York